idaholab/moose/modules/tensor_mechanics/doc/content/documentation/systems/UserObjects/CrystalPlasticityStateVarRateComponentVoce.md

 \item "hardeningExponent_group_values" $m$ value for each slip system group
 \item "selfHardening_group_values" $q^{\alpha\alpha}$
 \item "coplanarHardening_group_values" $q^{\alpha\beta}$ for co-planar slip systems in the same group
-\item "GroupGroup_Hardening_group_values" $q^{\alpha\beta}$ This parameter requires NxN values with N being the number of groups. values are listed value_ij (e.g. ij=11,12,21,22) with being the actual group and j the secondary group.
+\item "GroupGroup_Hardening_group_values" $q^{\alpha\beta}$ This parameter requires NxN values with N being the number of groups.
+Values are listed as $value_ij$ (e.g. ij=11,12,21,22) with $i$ being the actual group and $j$ the secondary group.
-If $i==j$ this value represents the latent hardening coefficient between one slip system and all the non co-planar ones belonging the the same group.
-For $i!=j$, this value represents the latent hardening coefficient between all the slip systems belonging to group i and j.
+For $i==j$ the value represents the latent hardening coefficient between one slip system and all the non co-planar ones belonging the the same group.
+For $i!=j$, the value represents the latent hardening coefficient between all the slip systems belonging to group $i$ and $j$.
-Note that these values usually this matrix is symmetric.
+Note that these is usually a symmetric matrix.
 \end{itemize}